Baccarat: All About the Baccarat Game

 Table Layout

-The standard, full-size baccarat table is as large as the table used for craps but here, up to 14 gamblers can participate.
-There are also mini and midi tables but we will not be looking at these in this guide.
-The table has an oval shape and is covered in green or blue felt where the betting layout can be seen.
-It is quite simple with clearly separated sections for the “Player”, “Banker” and the “Tie” bets.
+The standard, full-size baccarat table is as large as a craps table, but up to 14 gamblers can participate.
+Mini and midi tables are also available, but we will not cover them in this guide.
+The table is oval and covered in green or blue felt, on which the betting layout is displayed.
+The layout is straightforward, with clearly separated sections for the “Player,” “Banker,” and “Tie” bets.

-The game is usually managed by up to three casino employees and players take turns to deal the cards from the shoe.
-Players are allowed to skip their turn as dealers if they wish to.
-This applies only for the baccarat games in brick-and-mortar casinos, of course.
-When playing online baccarat, players simply have the three betting options while the cards are being dealt automatically.
+The game is usually supervised by up to three casino employees, and players take turns dealing the cards from the shoe.
+Players may skip their turn as dealer if they wish.
+Of course, this applies only to baccarat games in brick-and-mortar casinos.
+When playing online baccarat, players simply choose among the three betting options while the cards are dealt automatically.

 Valuation of Hands

-When comparing the two hands in each coup, we use the sum of the value of the three cards that are being dealt to the Player and the Banker.
-The term Player here refers simply to one of the hands; it is not identical to the gambler who plays the game.
+When comparing the two hands in each coup, we use the sum of the values of the three cards dealt to the Player and the Banker.
+The term “Player” here refers simply to one of the hands; it does not denote the gambler who is playing the game.
 So, how do we value the cards in baccarat?

-Cards from 2s through 9s count as their face value, while cards from 10s through Kings count as zero.
-The Aces are counted as 1.
-The total value of the hand, however, cannot be higher than 9, which is why their value will be equal to the rightmost digit of the sum of the cards.
-For example, a hand comprising of 5 and 8 is counted as 3 because this is the rightmost digit in their sum, 13.
-If the hand is 5-King-8, this is also 3 because the King counts as 0.
-Hands valued as 8 or 9 are known as naturals.
+Cards from 2 through 9 are worth their face value, while 10s and face cards count as zero.
+Aces count as 1.
+However, the total value of a hand cannot exceed 9; therefore, its value equals the rightmost digit of the sum of its cards.
+For example, a hand consisting of a 5 and an 8 is valued at 3 because the rightmost digit of their sum, 13, is 3.
+A hand of 5-King-8 is also worth 3 because the King counts as 0.
+Hands valued at 8 or 9 are known as naturals.

 Rules of Play

-The game starts when casino patrons make one of three possible bets.
-Then, two cards are being dealt to each of the Player and the Banker, starting with the Player.
+The game starts when casino patrons place one of three possible bets.
+Then, two cards are dealt to both the Player and the Banker, starting with the Player.
 A third card may be dealt, depending on the specific rules of the baccarat variation.
-If any of the two hands totals 8 or 9, it is considered a natural and both the Player and the Banker stand, i.e. they can no longer draw cards from the shoe.
+If either hand totals 8 or 9, it is considered a natural, and both the Player and the Banker stand; i.e., they can no longer draw cards from the shoe.

-Up to three cards can be dealt to each hand and once both are standing, their totals are compared.
-The greater total value wins.
-If they have the same values, this is a tie and those who placed the Player and the Banker bets have their stakes returned to them, while those who placed the Tie bet win the coup and receive a payout of 8:1.
+Up to three cards can be dealt to each hand, and once both are standing, their totals are compared.
+The hand with the higher total wins.
+If both hands have the same total, the result is a tie; those who placed bets on the Player or the Banker have their stakes returned, while those who bet on the Tie win the coup and receive a payout of 8:1.

 Third Card Rules

 There are several basic rules that say when to draw a third card and when to stand.
-First of all, the Player hand takes a third card when it has a value of 5 or less.
-When the Player stands after two cards and the Banker has a total of 5 or less, it receives a third card.
-If any of them, however, have 8 or 9, both hands automatically stand.
+First of all, the Player’s hand takes a third card when it has a value of 5 or less.
+When the Player stands after two cards and the Banker has a total of 5 or less, the Banker receives a third card.
+If either of them, however, has 8 or 9, both hands automatically stand.

 Baccarat Bets and House Edge